-I could use my phone to check the status of any of my SimpliSafe Home Security Systems while I’m waiting in line at the store or riding as a passenger in the car.
+I could use my phone to check and respond to my email while I’m waiting in line at the store or riding as a passenger in the car.
 I use my phone while waiting for others to show up for a meeting or while I wait for the doctor to catch up their schedule, because we all know they constantly run behind.
 I do pay for this convenience but the time I save is well worth it just by allowing me to keep up with my blog alone!

 On top of that it allows me to stay connected with all of my friends with texting.
 I refuse to pay for texting and have downloaded a free app (text plus) that gives me a phone number and free texting!
 I love it and have been able to keep up with some friends who only communicate via text message.

 Another great advantage of having a smartphone is comparison shopping and looking up reviews of products while I am at the store.
 Before I would go look at the store but put off the purchase because I had to do more research.
 Recently I was shopping for a trimmer (or weed wacker as I like to call it) and I was able to look up reviews on my phone and make a decision all while I was at Home Depot!
 More time (and gas money!) saved for the small price of $30 a month!

 Smartphone Features I Haven’t Taken Advantage of Yet

 The biggest feature I haven’t really used a lot yet is the camera.
 I thought I’d take more pictures (I have taken a few) but I haven’t really taken a ton yet.
 I have a feeling this will change when I go on a couple quick vacations later this year… at least it better.